-The only other film format you are likely to encounter to see is 120 or 220 film that is used with medium format cameras.
+The only other type of film you are likely to encounter is 120 or 220 film that is used in medium format cameras}.

-One of the excellent properties of film is that you can swap the film stock you work with and get a fresh look to your shots.
+One of the excellent things about film is that you can switch the film stock you use and get a completely different look to your photos.

 DX Coded Film

-All new 35mm film manufactured currently has DX encoding.
-This enables cameras to detect and set the ISO when the film canister is loaded.
+Almost all available 35mm film offered for sale today has a DX code.
+This lets cameras to detect and set the ISO when the film is loaded into the camera.